MohsenAbrishami/stethoscope/README.md

 ### 1. INSTALL THE NOTIFICATION CHANNEL DRIVER

+First you need to create your custom driver.
+For Telegram push notifications, you can use following package:

 ```
 laravel-notification-channels/telegram
 ```
-After composer has pulled in the package, just follow the installation instructions of the package to complete the installation.
+After composer has pulled in the package, just follow
+<a href="https://github.com/laravel-notification-channels/telegram">the installation instructions of the package</a>
+to complete the installation.

 ### 2. CREATING YOUR OWN CUSTOM NOTIFICATION

+In the following, you'll need to create your own notification class like the one below:

 ```php